 I have this one head.
 It is a normal sized head.
 It didn’t get bigger because I had children.
 Just like I didn’t grow an extra arm with the birth of each child.
 I mean, while that would be nice, it’s just not the case.
 We keep our one self.
 And the children we add on each add on to our weight in this life.
 And the head didn’t grow more heads because we become a wife to someone.
 Or a boss to someone.

-We carry the weight of ourselves – figuring out how to fit in yoga and 8 glasses of water and that hobby that we adore – being people that exist along with the wifing and the working and the momming.
+We carry the weight of ourselves—figuring out how to fit in yoga and eight glasses of water and that hobby that we adore—being people who exist along with the wifing and the working and the momming.

 The hats are all there and we have to stack them one on top of the other and hope that we can balance them all atop our skulls.
 And sometimes, it feels like if we add one more thing, we’ll topple right over.
 One more thing to tend to.
 One more plant to water.
 One more hat to fit.